EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 A website uses a .ie address and shows prices in euro — is it based in Ireland?

-• From 1 July 2026, a flat €3 customs duty per distinct item applies to all parcels entering Ireland from outside the EU — confirmed by Irish Revenue press release, 28 May 2026.
+• Since 1 July 2026, a flat €3 customs duty per distinct product type applies to parcels entering Ireland from outside the EU, under Council Regulation (EU) 2026/382, confirmed by Irish Revenue on 28 May 2026.

-• The previous de minimis exemption, which allowed parcels valued at €150 or less to enter the EU duty-free, is being removed.
+• The previous de minimis exemption, which let parcels valued at €150 or less enter the EU duty-free, has been removed.

-• Customs duty is charged on all non-EU countries including the United States, Great Britain, China, South Korea, and all UK supplement retailers.
+• The duty applies to all non-EU countries including the United States, Great Britain, China and South Korea, and to all UK supplement retailers.

-• Great Britain is treated as a non-EU country for customs purposes — UK supplement orders are subject to the duty.
+• Great Britain is treated as a non-EU country for customs, so UK supplement orders are subject to the duty.

-• iHerb ships from the USA and South Korea — all iHerb orders to Ireland attract €3 per distinct item duty from July 2026.
+• iHerb ships Irish orders from the US, so all iHerb orders to Ireland attract the €3 per distinct product type duty.

-• VAT at 13.5% is calculated on the combined goods value plus customs duty — not on goods alone.
+• VAT at 13.5% is calculated on the goods value plus customs duty, not on goods alone.

 Related Articles